Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects that may affect this region.
-Notable ones include Ashburton Place (former Ashburton Shopping Centre site), Ashburton Baptist Church Redevelopment, Glen Iris Community Health Hub, and the Ashburton Village Precinct Structure Plan (Ashburton Activity Centre).
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 14 projects that could affect the region.
+Notable initiatives include Ashburton Place, formerly known as Ashburton Shopping Centre; Ashburton Baptist Church Redevelopment; Glen Iris Community Health Hub; and Ashburton Village Precinct Structure Plan within the Ashburton Activity Centre.
+The following list details those most likely to have a significant influence.

 Professional plan users can use the search below to filter and access additional projects.